mSvcBench/muBench/Docs/Manual.md

 #### K8sAutopilot <!-- omit in toc -->

 Currently, the `Autopilots` folder contains an Autopilot tool for Kubernetes in the subfolder `K8sAutopilot`.
-It uses the following configuration `K8sAutopilotConf.json` file whose keys specify the paths of the run tools and their configuration files.
+It uses the following configuration `K8sAutopilotConf.json` file, whose keys specify the paths of the run tools and their configuration files.

 ```json
 {